 Various assumptions were updated as a result of the review in the period.
-The most significant impacts on Technical Provisions net of reinsurance recoverables were decreases of c. £130m for unit-linked due to changes in expense assumptions, including updates to reflect the terms of the partnership with Atos, persistency assumption changes and c.£26m for updated mortality assumptions on annuities.
+The most significant impacts on Technical Provisions net of reinsurance recoverables were an increase of c. £117m for unit-linked due to changes in expense assumptions and a decrease of c.£153m for updated persistency assumptions.